 Many times, people don’t think about heaven unless they are facing death.
 But learning about our eternal destination can have a strong influence on the way we live.
 Now that you know more, what changes are you going to make as a result of your greater understanding of heaven?

-This article is adapted from the Sermon Notes for Dr. Stanley’s message “Your Convictions About Heaven” which airs this weekend on TV.
+This article was originally published on August 6, 2017, and is adapted from the Sermon Notes for Dr. Stanley’s message “Your Convictions About Heaven” which aired this weekend on TV.